tomascampo/tomascampo.github.io/_pages/about.md

 Current Projects
 ------
-1. Topological & geometric aspects of Spacetime (Talk).
+1. What is Spacetime?
+Topological & geometric aspects (Talk).
-1. Equivalence classes of Vector Bundles (Talk).
+1. Classisification of Hausdorff Topological Spaces via equivalence classes of Vector Bundles (Talk).
 1. Definition of solids in the context of Graph Theory (Paper).